 Tips for Proposing in Ireland

 1. Always have a plan B!
 Ireland is well known for having very unpredictable weather.
 If you're planning to propose in a lovely outdoor location, have an indoor alternative just in case the rain clouds roll in to spoil the moment.

 2. Prepare to be approached by complete strangers.
 This is especially true if you're in a small town or rural area.
 News travels fast, and our sociable demeanour means that everyone will want to congratulate the soon-to-be bride and groom.

 3. Scope out phone signals.
 Once the question has been popped, no doubt you'll want to share your happy news with people you know as well as random strangers.
 Keep check on the nearest town or location with reception so you can head back there and tell the world!

 Unsure about which ring to choose?
-Symbols of Love, Loyalty and Friendship Contemporary Claddagh Ring in Sterling Silver make it the perfect Irish promise ring for your proposal!
+Symbols of Love, Loyalty and Friendship Contemporary Claddagh Rings in Sterling Silver, gold and white gold make it the perfect Irish promise ring for your proposal!

-If you know what style of ring your partner will love, feel free to contact us below.
+If you know what style of ring your partner will love, feel free to contact us about a custom engagement ring.
 From modern to traditional, we can create your dream ring